Overview

 To import content directly from a web address:- Navigate to Sources in the left sidebar

-- Click Add Sources
+- Click Add

-- Select URL
+- Select Web page

 - Enter the web address of the content you want to import